aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 ```bash
 aptos move prove
 ```

-Apart from the abort condition, we also want to define the functional properties.
-In Step 8, we will give more detailed introduction to the prover by specifying properties for the methods defined the `basic_coin` module.
+## Step 8: Write formal specifications for the `basic_coin` module

-## Step 8: Write formal specifications for the `basic_coin` module<span id="Step8"><span>
+Apart from the abort condition, we also want to define functional properties.
+In Step 8, we offer a more detailed introduction to the Move Prover by specifying properties for the methods defined in the `basic_coin` module.

 <details>